Mboubaker/OS1-128-/Open3D.md

 ## Voxel downsampling
 Voxel downsampling uses a regular voxel grid to create a uniformly downsampled point cloud from an input point cloud.
 It is often used as a pre-processing step for many point cloud processing tasks.
-The algorithm operates in two steps:

-1. Points are bucketed into voxels.

-2. Each occupied voxel generates exactly one point by averaging all points inside.
+The algorithm operates in two steps: points are bucketed into voxels and after that each occupied voxel generates exactly one point by averaging all points inside.

      print("Downsample the point cloud with a voxel of 0.05") downpcd = pcd.voxel_down_sample(voxel_size=0.05)
      o3d.visualization.draw_geometries([downpcd],
                                       zoom=0.3412,
                                       front=[0.4257, -0.2125, -0.8795],
                                       lookat=[2.6172, 2.0475, 1.532],